 CAITLIN BOYCE '10 Policy Specialist, UN Women Caitlin Boyce is a women's human rights lawyer and policy/programming professional, with a specialization in the area of areas of women's access to justice, sexual reproductive health and rights, and gender-based violence.
 She has more than 15 years' experience working with the Australian government, the United Nations, national and international NGOs, and in private legal practice in Australia, the Asia-Pacific, the United States and Africa.
-Currently Caitlin works with U.N.
-Women as a Human Rights Legal Policy Specialist, advising on discriminatory law reform and gender-based violence prevention and access to justice programming.
-Prior to this she worked with UNDP and the Office of the U.N.
-High Commissioner for Human Rights to strengthen the U.N.'s joint response to women's access to justice.
-And in 2011 she joined the U.N.
-Mission in Liberia as a Gender Officer, advising the Liberian government on gender-sensitive constitutional reform, gender-based violence prevention, and the new domestic violence bill.
+Currently Caitlin works with UN Women as a Human Rights Legal Policy Specialist, advising on discriminatory law reform and gender-based violence prevention and access to justice programming.
+Prior to this she worked with UNDP, and the Office of the UN High Commissioner for Human Rights to strengthen the UN's joint response to women's access to justice.
+And in 2011 she joined the UN Mission in Liberia as a Gender Officer, advising the Liberian government on gender-sensitive constitutional reform, gender-based violence prevention, and the new domestic violence bill.
 Admitted to the bar in Australia, Caitlin has previously practiced as an anti-discrimination attorney in Sydney as well as for the Federal Sex Discrimination Commissioner of the Australian Human Rights Commission.
-She holds first-class honors degrees in Religion and Gender Studies from the University of Sydney and a Law Degree from the University of New South Wales, and is a proud Columbia Law School LL.M. graduate from the Class of '10.
+She holds first-class honors degrees in Religion and Gender Studies from the University of Sydney, a Law Degree from the University of New South Wales, and is a proud Columbia Law School LLM graduate from the class of '10.
+Public Interest/Public Service Fellows Program Public Interest/Public Service Fellows Program Advisory Board (2020-2021)

-VALERIE P. DENT '93 First Deputy Commissioner, NYS Division of Human Rights Valerie P. Dent was appointed as First Deputy Commissioner for the New York State Division of Human Rights in June 2013.
-In her role, she serves as the chief administrative officer of the agency.
-During her tenure at the Division, she has brought much needed attention to implementing efficiencies and maximizing resources and productivity while continuing to strengthen the agency's presence around the State.
-Throughout her career, Ms. Dent has sought opportunities to work within the intersection of the public/private sphere, including serving as Associate Counsel of the Upper Manhattan Empowerment Zone, where she oversaw grant and loan closings for the multi-million dollar economic development organization; as Associate Counsel at three of the largest business improvement districts (BIDs) in New York City (the Grand Central Partnership, 34th Street Partnership, and Bryant Park Restoration Corporation); as Vice-President of Clear Channel Adshel where she worked with municipalities on providing public amenities subsidized by outdoor advertising: and as an Associate in the Public Finance department of the law firm Mudge Rose Alexander Guthrie and Ferdon.
-Ms. Dent, a graduate of Vanderbilt University and Columbia Law School, is married to David Dent, a Professor of Journalism at New York University. de Columbia Law School Public Interest/Public Service Fellows Program
+VALERIE P. DENT '93 Chief of Staff to Chancellor, State University of New York Value Dent is Chief of Staff to Chancellor at the State University of New York.
+Prior to joining the State University of New York, Ms. Dent was the First Deputy Commissioner for the New York State Division of Human Rights.
+In her role, she served as the chief administrative officer of the agency.
+During her tenure at the Division, she brought much needed attention to implementing efficiencies and maximizing resources and productivity while continuing to strengthen the agency's presence around the State.
+Throughout her career, Ms. Dent has sought opportunities to work within the intersection of the public/private sphere including serving as Associate Counsel of the Upper Manhattan Empowerment Zone where she oversaw grant and loan closings for the multi-million dollar economic development organization; as Associate Counsel at three of the largest business improvement districts (BIDs) in New York City (the Grand Central Partnership, 34th Street Partnership and Bryant Park Restoration Corporation); as Vice-President of Clear Channel Adshel where she worked with municipalities on providing public amenities subsidized by outdoor advertising, and as an Associate in the Public Finance department of the law firm Mudge Rose Alexander Guthrie and Ferdon.
+Ms. Dent, a graduate of Vanderbilt University and Columbia Law School, is married to David Dent, a Professor of Journalism at New York University.